News

 Inspection of Suspension Bridge to affect traffic

 COVINGTON, Ky. - Inspection work on the Roebling Suspension Bridge will affect both pedestrians and vehicles next week.
 A bridge inspection consultant will be working on the bridge from Monday through Thursday, according to officials with the Kentucky Transportation Cabinet.
-Sidewalks ...
+Sidewalks will be closed on an intermittent basis throughout the inspection.
+Single lanes of the bridge might ...

 More sidewalks, curbs made ADA compliant